LiaOb21/FSP_assembly_benchmarking/README.md

 - Update the [deployment](#deployment-options), [authors](#authors) and [references](#references) sections.
 - Update the `README.md` badges.
 Add or remove badges for `conda`/`singularity`/`apptainer` usage depending on the workflow's [deployment](#deployment-options) options.
-- Do not forget to also adjust the configuration-specific `config/README.md` file.